Fort Pitt Provincial Park: Post North-West Rebellion history

 The next September, the fort was rebuilt by Angus McKay.
-In 1887, a branch post was built at Onion Lake about 32 km to the northwest.
+In 1887, a branch post was built at Onion Lake about 32 km to the north-west.
 In 1890, everything was moved to Onion Lake, and Fort Pitt was closed.

-In 1944, Fort Pitt was sold to Robert Hougham with the intent to cultivate the land for agricultural purposes.
-On the commencement of land cultivation Houghman discovered shallow graves located in close proximity to the remains of the original fort.
-It is unknown at this time the specifics surrounding the remains.
-Many of the tombstones and other identifying landmarks were destroyed during the fires and rebellion in 1885.
-Houghman worked the land for 16 years until his death in 1960, and he was buried on the property.
+In 1944, Fort Pitt was sold to a local rancher, Robert Henry Hougham (1889-1960), with the intent to cultivate the land for agricultural purposes.
+On the commencement of land cultivation, Hougham discovered shallow graves located in close proximity to the remains of the original fort.
+It is unknown at this time the specifics surrounding the remains as many of the tombstones and other identifying landmarks were destroyed during the fires and rebellion in 1885.
+Hougham reconstructed one of the early structures and worked the land for 16 years until his death in 1960.
+He was buried on the property near a stone cairn that had been erected at the site in 1954.

 In 1954, Fort Pitt was designated a national historic site of Canada.
 According to the Parks Canada Directory of Federal Heritage Designations, the significance of Fort Pitt to Canadian heritage is "the Hudson's Bay Company built the post to trade in buffalo hides, meat and pemmican; It was the site of the signing of Treaty No. 6 in 1876; and, it was burned during the 1885 rebellion by Big Bear's followers after the police had withdrawn to Battleford."